-Whether you are a professional graphic designer looking to take your career to the next level or you're dabbling in graphic design and want to expand your practice, having an online portfolio to show potential clients can be a game-changer.
+Whether you are a professional graphic designer looking to take your career to the next level or you're dabbling in graphic design and want to expand your practice, having an online portfolio website to show potential clients can be a game-changer.
 Many graphic design students may also find putting a portfolio together may be a challenge, especially if they are still discovering their design style or are faced with designer's block.

 Most clients will look at your graphic design portfolio to determine if you're the right fit for their needs, using it as a valuable reference to get a sense of your design style and approach.
 As a graphic designer, having a stunning design portfolio can help you stand out from a crowded and competitive field, highlighting your creativity and unique point of view to potential clients.